FeMa42/understanding-ml/_sources/README.md

 Welcome to my digital playground where I explore the world of machine learning.
 Join me as I delve into my favorite areas like Generative Models and Reinforcement Learning.
 I will share some of my notes and resources that I found helpful.
 I hope you find them useful as well.

+## Basics of Machine Learning and General Resources

+A great general resource on Machine Learning is the Book by Kevin P. Murphy "Probabilistic Machine Learning an Introduction".
+The book is available online: [Probabilistic Machine Learning an Introduction](https://probml.github.io/pml-book/book1.html).
+The accompanying [Github](https://github.com/probml/pyprobml) is also worth checking.
+For example are there lists of practical resources like python tutorials: [ProbML Tutorials](https://github.com/probml/pyprobml/tree/master/notebooks/tutorials), [ProbML Python Tutorials](https://github.com/probml/pyprobml/blob/master/notebooks/tutorials/python_tutorials.md).
+The code used for making the figures is also available on [github](https://github.com/probml/pyprobml/tree/master/notebooks/book1).
+The second book goes more into detail on more advanced topics and is also available online: [Probabilistic Machine Learning an Introduction](https://probml.github.io/pml-book/book2.html).
+There are many other great resources on machine learning.
+I list some others I liked and think are woth notig below.

+- **Computer Vision:** If you are interested in **computer vision** and convolutional neural networks I can recommend the lecture notes of the Stanford Computer Vision Course [CS231n](https://cs231n.github.io).

+- **Transformer:** [Andrej Kaparthy](https://karpathy.ai) made a nice and very hands on introduction on natural language processing starting very general with backpropagation and building its way up to transformers: [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html), with the youtube [playlist](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=1&t=0s).

+- **Huggingface:** The [Huggingface](https://huggingface.co/) website is a great resource for machine learning in general.
+They provide many pretrained models and tutorials on how to use them.
+Especially if you are interested in state-of-the-art models which are expensive to train like transformer or diffusion models.
+They also provide a great [course](https://huggingface.co/course/chapter1) on natural language processing.
+Their interface is very easy to use and with a few lines of code you can read and generate text or images.

 ## Understanding Diffusion and Score-Based Generative Models

 Ever wondered how Diffusion and Score-Based Generative Models work?
 Check out my beginner-friendly guide on [Score-Based and Denoising Diffusion Models](https://fema42.github.io/intro_to_diffusion/intro.html), where I break it down using Jupyter books.
 This introduction is inspired by amazing resources such as: